rendzina/XmasTree/README.md

  The following hardware is used:
  - [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)

-This hardware is well designed - having removed the tree parts carefully from the circuit board and without twisting them (clippers will do this, we used a small dremmel fine circular saw).
+This hardware is all well designed - having removed the tree parts carefully from the circuit board and without twisting them (clippers will do this, we used a small dremmel fine circular saw).
 The parts then all just push fit together - no soldering is required.

  ## Code
  A variety of code samples are given: